OmooLab/BioxelNodes/README.md

 ### Based on Geometry Nodes

 Bioxel Nodes relies on Blender Geometry Nodes to reconstruct and render volumetric data.
 Node-based operations ensure that the original data is not permanently altered during reconstruction and rendering operations.
 The fact that the processing is based on Geometry Nodes without any additional dependencies also ensures that Blender can open files without this plugin installed.
-Look for more support for OpenVDB in GeometryNodes so that BioxelNodes can do more in the future.
+Look for more support for OpenVDB in GeometryNodes so that Bioxel Nodes can do more in the future.